harakeke-2020/WalkLand/README.md

   Run the server with `npm run dev` to test that dev works with your changes If everything works great, then:

-  -run `git pull origin dev` if you think the remote dev branch has changed while you were merging your local branch to local dev branch.
+ Run `git pull origin dev` if you think the remote dev branch has changed while you were merging your local branch to local dev branch.
  Fix any merge conflicts, add & commit, then run `git push origin dev`.
  Otherwise:
   add & commit your changes, the run `git push origin dev`